dev-nirob1/template-ghorbari/readme.md

 ## 📄 License

-This template is licensed for use under [TemplateMonster's licensing agreement](https://www.templatemonster.com/license.php).
+This template is licensed for use under ---.

 ---